Nicoolandgood/nucliar/README.md

 # Nucliar
 A command line tool to generate boilerplate React elements.
-Nuclear is still in **WIP** state, all of its wanted features are listed below.
+Nucliar is still in **WIP** state, all of its wanted features are listed below.

 ## Todos